-What is it like to visit Indore, the food capital of India, famous for its Sarafa Food Market and Chhappan Dukaan?
-At the outset, this relaxed city will surprise you with its vibrant notion and finger-licking street food, beyond the shadow of a doubt.
-Which further leads to discovering the cultural network of MP, drawing its inspiration from the neighbouring states of Maharashtra, Gujarat, and Rajasthan.
-The more you explore Indore, the closer you get to its Royal roots, bringing to the fore, the Maratha Dynasty.
-Even though royal recipes made their way out of the royal kitchens a few decades ago, they seem to be evoking far more interest, than any other Indian variation lately.
-Indiya Oye, at Radisson Blu Indore, has revitalised some-of-the-authentic Royal recipes from a bygone era.
-By presenting rich flavours, on a debonair plate, this restaurant has certainly surpassed my expectations in Indore.
+Indore, the food capital of India, is a relaxed city that will surprise you with its pulsing notion and finger-licking comfort food beyond the shadow of a doubt.
+The more you explore Indore, the closer you get to its royal roots, bringing to fore the Maratha Dynasty inspired cuisine.
+Even though royal recipes made their way out of the royal kitchens a few decades ago, they seem to be eliciting more attention than any other Indian variation.
+And in Indore, my tryst with forgotten royal recipes inferred, at Indiya Oye, a Radisson Blu restaurant bracing authentic royal recipes from a bygone era.
+Exhibiting intense flavours and lavishly comfortable decor, Indiya Oye positively surpassed my expectations.

-Murgh Sweta is a Royal Rajasthani dish, featuring flavoursome chicken in a smooth cashew curry.
-Along with, other fascinating ingredients, such as crushed corn, fresh onion-tomato paste, cream, and saffron.
-Furthermore, this mildly-spicy dish uses milk or yoghurt instead of water, to add an extra rich texture to the gravy.
-I’d say, savour with Basmati rice or any Indian flatbread.
+Murgh Sweta is a royal Rajasthani dish that features flavoursome chicken in a cream-like cashew curry.
+This mildly spicy and delicious dish uses milk or yoghurt instead of water to add an extra rich texture to the gravy.
+Other captivating ingredients that make this dish wholesome are crushed corn, onion-tomato paste, cream and saffron.
+Murgh Sweta in cream coloured curry is best-savoured with Basmati rice and Indian flatbread.

 Triveni Kumbh Ki Gujiya